$11,995 | Western USA | Worldwide Shipping | Comment below or call 1-800-210-6714

 Greg Noll Surf Center Hawaii black walnut surfboard.
 Featuring a transitional era shape design of the late 1960s, made with gorgeous solid black walnut wood (one of the rarest and most valuable hardwood species in North America).
 7’6 pintail.
 The one and only black walnut surfboard Greg Noll ever shaped.
 Including a late 1960s single fin template design also crafted using black walnut.
 This one-of-a-kind surfboard was hand shaped by the late Greg Noll (1937-2021) and wonderfully represents the masterful craftsmanship of the big wave riding legend and surfboard design pioneer known as “Da Bull”.
 Ride or display this astounding surfboard work of art.

-If you have questions about this vintage Greg Noll surfboard scroll down to leave a comment or call us toll-free at 1-800-210-6714
+If you have questions about this surfboard visit our Contact page or call 1-800-210-6714

 History of Greg Noll Surfboards

-Greg “Da Bull” Noll was born in San Diego, California on February 11th,‭ ‬1937.‭ ‬He was given “Da Bull” as a nickname due to his steadfast and obstinate approach towards charging big waves.‭ ‬Noll was‭ ‬11‭ ‬years old when he first started surfing and from a young age was taught how to shape surfboards by none other than Dale Velzy.
-Noll eventually became a skilled shaper himself while continuously polishing his surfing skills.‭ ‬His remarkable abilities as a waterman earned him a spot with the LA county lifeguard.
-He especially excelled at ‭paddling, a skill that led him to being selected for the U.S. Lifeguard team which competed in the ‬1956‭ ‬Olympics, held in Melbourne,‭ ‬Australia.‭
+Greg “Da Bull” Noll was born in San Diego, California on February 11th, 1937.
+He was given “Da Bull” as a nickname due to his steadfast and obstinate approach towards charging big waves.
+Noll was 11 years old when he first started surfing and from a young age was taught how to shape surfboards by none other than Dale Velzy.
+Noll eventually became a skilled shaper himself while continuously polishing his surfing skills.
+His remarkable abilities as a waterman earned him a spot with the LA county lifeguard.
+He especially excelled at paddling, a skill that led him to being selected for the U.S. Lifeguard team which competed in the 1956 Olympics, held in Melbourne, Australia.

-In‭ ‬1957,‭ ‬Noll made big wave surfing history as the first person ever to ever ride a wave at Waimea Bay, now an iconic big wave riding break on the North Shore of Oahu.
-In December of‭ ‬1964,‭ ‬Greg Noll made history again riding a giant wave at third reef Pipeline.‭ ‬Noll was known for surfing in a pair of black and white striped boardshorts, his way of preventing others from taking credit for his rides.‭
+In 1957, Noll made big wave surfing history as the first person ever to ever ride a wave at Waimea Bay, now an iconic big wave riding break on the North Shore of Oahu.
+In December of 1964, Greg Noll made history again riding a giant wave at third reef Pipeline.
+Noll was known for surfing in a pair of black and white striped boardshorts, his way of preventing others from taking credit for his rides.

 Noll returned to California with well established notoriety.
 He then started a thriving surfboard manufacturing business in Hermosa Beach, California and partnered with iconic surfer, Miki Dora to produce the Miki Dora “Da Cat” model longboard.
-Sales took off immediately and reached a peak production of around 170 boards a week.‭ ‬Noll also produced surf films such as the‭ “‬Search for Surf‭”‬ series featuring waves ridden in Hawaii, California, and Mexico.
+Sales took off immediately and reached a peak production of around 170 boards a week.
+Noll also produced surf films such as the “Search for Surf” series featuring waves ridden in Hawaii, California, and Mexico.

-Greg‭ ended his big wave riding career on a storm swell that hit Makaha in ‬December of‭ ‬1969, catching as big of a waves as one could paddle into.
-Fred Hemmings,‭ ‬a fellow big wave rider who was a witness to his ride at Makaha was quoted‭ ‬saying “If there was anyone else in Greg‭’‬s place, he wouldn’t‭ have made it alive”.
-Decades later, one of ‭Noll’s personal big wave balsa guns sold at auction for $40,000.‬ His autobiography, published in 1989 was titled‭ “‬Da Bull:‭ ‬Life Over the Edge‭”.
+Greg ended his big wave riding career on a storm swell that hit Makaha in December of 1969, catching as big of a waves as one could paddle into.
+Fred Hemmings, a fellow big wave rider who was a witness to his ride at Makaha was quoted saying “If there was anyone else in Greg’s place, he wouldn’t have made it alive”.
+Decades later, one of Noll’s personal big wave balsa guns sold at auction for $40,000.
+His autobiography, published in 1989 was titled “Da Bull: Life Over the Edge”.
 Greg “Da Bull” Noll is one of the most recognized names in surfing history and will forever be remembered as a big wave riding pioneer and expert surfboard craftsman.
 Greg Noll (1937-2021).